neugun/periLC-VTA/README.md

       * [Contributors](#contributors)

 ## Description #
-This repository contains the analysis code and data associated with Zhu et al., "Hedonic eating is controlled by dopamine neurons that oppose GLP-1R satiety," Science (in revision).<br/>
+This repository contains the analysis code and data associated with Zhu et al., "Hedonic eating is controlled by dopamine neurons that oppose GLP-1R satiety"<br/>
 ![](/Diagrams/Figure_abstract_V8.png)

 ### Updates #